Blenny vs Blue Damselfish: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Blenny and Blue Damselfish diverge most clearly.
 Blenny brings a peaceful to semi-aggressive energy to the household, compared to Blue Damselfish's semi-aggressive disposition.
 These differences shape every daily interaction.
 In daily life, this means Blenny owners typically experience a fish that leans toward peaceful to semi-aggressive behavior, while Blue Damselfish owners find their fish more inclined toward semi-aggressive tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments are legitimate — the better choice depends on the specific household, not any absolute measure.

 Best for Families with Children